Your Goal: Develop mindfulness on different experiences.

 Soften = relax effort in your body and mind to let go of the distraction.

-Smile = enjoy the pleasure of this relaxing/letting go of effort to reward your mind.
+Smile = enjoy the pleasantness of relaxing and letting go to reward your mind.

 How this works in daily life.